bagustambunan/generasi-gigih-homework/README.md

   </tr>
 </table>

-4. Klik "Add to playlist" kemudian pilih playlist.
-Klik "Add" untuk menambahkan lagu-lagu yang telah Anda pilih ke dalam playlist
+4. Click "Add to playlist" then select a playlist.
+Click "Add" to add the tracks you have selected to the playlist
 <br>
 <table>
   <tr>